fozziethebeat/TopicModelComparison/README.md

 topics and evaluated by the UCI measure.
 For our experiments, we considered using 1.0 and 1E-12 for epsilon.

-## Comparing Word Wimilarities with Semantic Judgements
+## Comparing Word Similarities with Semantic Judgements

 We compared the reduced word representations against two standard sets of semantic similarity judgements as our second experiment.
-We're including the sets of semantic similarity judgements with this repository since they are both publiclly available.
+We're including the sets of semantic similarity judgements with this repository since they are both publicly available.
 The processing steps remains the same for both sets of judgements and each topic model.

-We use the [Spearman Rank Correlation][16] between humand semantic judgements and the cosine similarity between latent word representations as the key metric.
-A higher rank correlation, or any other correlation measure, indicates that the latent feature space better captures relations observed by humand judges.
+We use the [Spearman Rank Correlation][16] between humans semantic judgements and the cosine similarity between latent word representations as the key metric.
+A higher rank correlation, or any other correlation measure, indicates that the latent feature space better captures relations observed by humans judges.
 The [ComputeCorrelation][17] class will perform these calculations for a single set of semantic judgments and a term by topic matrix.
 We run this with